TL;DR

 How does a non-fault claim affect my motor insurance premium?

-What's the difference between a standard 'courtesy car' and 'guaranteed hire car' cover?
+What's the difference between a standard 'courtesy car' and 'subject to terms hire car' cover?

 Is my personal motor insurance policy valid for business use, like visiting clients or making deliveries?